-February 14, 1988: World No.453 Yahiya Doumbia claims title in Lyon in astonishing performance
+February 14, 1988: World No 453 Yahiya Doumbia stuns Tour by winning Lyon title

 What happened exactly on that day

-He was world No 453 and appearing for the first time of his life in an ATP main draw, but, after having made his way out of the qualifications, he managed to defeat two top 100 players before defeating Todd Nelson (world No 119) in the final (6-4, 3-6, 6-3).
-Doumbia would gain more than 300 ATP ranks thanks to this result, but he would only spend a few months in the top 100 in his entire career.
+He was world No 453 and appearing for the first time of his life in an ATP main draw, but, after having made his way out of the qualifications, Yahiya Doumbia managed to defeat two top 100 players before defeating Todd Nelson (world No 119) in the final (6-4, 3-6, 6-3).
+Doumbia would gain more than 300 spots in the ATP rankings thanks to this result, but he would only spend a few months in the top 100 in his entire career.

 Yahiya Doumbia, from Senegal, was born in Dakar in 1963.
 Tennis ran in his veins: his uncle was the president of the local tennis association, and his two sisters as well as his brother won the African Championships before he did, in 1981.
 After this title, he came to France to improve his game, but he then decided to study marketing at Hampton University, Virginia.
 Four years later, in 1986, he became a professional tennis player, playing mostly on the Challenger Tour, and in February 1988, he was world No 453.

 Todd Nelson, born in 1961, turned pro in 1983, after a few years of studies at Arizona State University.
 He broke into the top 100 for the first time in 1984, and he reached his highest ranking in 1986 as world No 58, after he defeated world No 12 Kevin Curren to reach the 16th round at the Queen’s Club.
 In February 1988, he held the 119th rank on the ATP rankings.